fommil/fpmortals/manuscript/wip.md

   }
 ~~~~~~~~

-The interpreter for `UserInteraction` must manage state: it is starting a
+The interpreter for `UserInteraction` is the most complex part of our codebase:
-server, awaiting the user to visit a page, capture a result, and then pass the
+it starts an HTTP server, sends the user to visit a webpage in their browser,
+captures a callback in the server, and then returns the result while safely
+shutting down the web server.

-result to us.
-Rather than using a `StateT`, we are able to use a `Promise`
+Rather than using a `StateT` to manage this state, we use a `Promise` primitive
-primitive (from `ioeffect`).
-We should always use `Promise` (or `IORef`) instead
+(from `ioeffect`).
+We should always use `Promise` (or `IORef`) instead of a
-of a `StateT` when we are writing an `IO` interpreter since it allows us to
+`StateT` when we are writing an `IO` interpreter since it allows us to contain
-contain the abstraction.
+the abstraction.
 If we were to use a `StateT`, not only would it have a
 performance impact on the entire application, but it would also leak internal
 state management to the main application, which would become responsible for
 providing the initial value.
+We also couldn't use `StateT` in this scenario
+because we need "wait for" semantics that are only provided by `Promise`.

 ## TODO Main